 The government stipulates in its EAS plan, “If one link in the system for spreading emergency alert information is broken, members of the public have multiple alternative sources of warning.”
-If there is a power outage in your organization, for instance, your alert system must have multi-channel delivery capabilities to ensure other modes will be successful in relaying the important information.
+Suppose there is a power outage in your organization, for instance.
+In that case, your alert system must have multi-channel delivery capabilities to ensure other modes will be successful in relaying the vital information.
 Phone, email, text messages, push notifications, social media posts, and custom channels can be integrated into an emergency alert app.
 This will ensure messages can be sent across all channels automatically and simultaneously.

 3. Repurpose the system for other uses

 The federal EAS is used for more than communicating with the public during a national emergency.
 It is also used by state and local authorities to deliver alerts and warnings, such as AMBER (missing children) and SILVER (missing elderly) alerts.
-By extending the system’s functionality, the government is able to leverage existing technology instead of investing in additional technology, and provide this technology to other areas of the government.
+By extending the system’s functionality, the government can leverage existing technology instead of investing in additional technology and provide this technology to other areas of the government.

 Organizations can do the same and achieve greater ROI in the process.
 An alert notification system can be integrated with internal HR systems to simplify the process of creating directories and custom lists.
 Messages, even non-emergency information, can be delivered in real time to employees on the devices they use most frequently.